cc-hpc-itwm/GSparsity/filter_pruning/README.md

 - The original log files of GSparsity are reorganized into `logs_gsparsity_search` or `logs_gsparsity_search` for the sake of a clean repository structure.

 - To directly use the checkpoint of GSparsity, please move the folder containing the searching or retraining experiment to the same level as the python scripts (i.e., one level above).

+- Due to the file size limit of GitHub and space limit of Google Drive, only the checkpoints of mu={0.02, 0.05, 0.07, 0.1} are saved at Google Drive ([here](https://drive.google.com/drive/folders/1qvl_YcjVHd4Xus2Ck3VoccMwlf8D_bmJ?usp=sharing)).
+Other checkpoints will be uploaded when a practical solution is found, or per request.